- Make/Cancel an Appointment

 This handout provides a general guide to writing reports about scientific research you’ve performed.
 In addition to describing the conventional rules about the format and content of a lab report, we’ll also attempt to convey why these rules exist, so you’ll get a clearer, more dependable idea of how to approach this writing situation.
-Readers of this handout may also find Sciences useful.
+Readers of this handout may also find our handout on writing in the sciences useful.

 You did an experiment or study for your science class, and now you have to write it up for your teacher to review.
 You feel that you understood the background sufficiently, designed and completed the study effectively, obtained useful data, and can use those data to draw conclusions about a scientific process or principle.
 But how exactly do you write all that?
 What is your teacher expecting to see?

 To take some of the guesswork out of answering these questions, try to think beyond the classroom setting.
 In fact, you and your teacher are both part of a scientific community, and the people who participate in this community tend to share the same values.
 As long as you understand and respect these values, your writing will likely meet the expectations of your audience—including your teacher.

 So why are you writing this research report?
 The practical answer is “Because the teacher assigned it,” but that’s classroom thinking.
 Generally speaking, people investigating some scientific hypothesis have a responsibility to the rest of the scientific world to report their findings, particularly if these findings add to or contradict previous ideas.
 The people reading such reports have two primary goals:

 Your job as a writer, then, is to fulfill these two goals.

 Good question.
 Here is the basic format scientists have designed for research reports: